Applicative: Lists

 The Cartesian Product is also the idea how we view relational data.
 We could for example

-create two lists that refers to each other, with apply
+create two lists that refers to each other, with apply we then can easily create the

 Cartesian Product and filter those data.